FI-modules and stability for representations of symmetric groups: Introduction

 \section{Introduction}

-In this paper we develop a framework by which we can deduce strong constraints on naturally occurring sequences of $S_n$-representations using only elementary structural symmetries.
+In this paper we develop a framework in which we can deduce strong constraints on naturally occurring sequences of $S_n$-representations using only elementary structural symmetries.
 These structural properties are encoded by objects we call \emph{FI-modules}.

 Let $\FI$ be the category whose objects are finite sets and whose morphisms are injections.
-This is equivalent to the category whose objects are natural numbers $\n$, with the morphisms $\m\to\n$ being the injections from $\{1,\ldots,m\}$ to $\{1,\ldots,n\}$. \begin{definition}[{\bf FI-module}] An \emph{FI-module} over a commutative ring $k$ is a functor $V$ from $\FI$ to the category of modules over $k$.
-We denote the $k$-module $V(\n)$ by $V_n$. \end{definition}
+The category $\FI$ is equivalent to the category with objects $\n\coloneq\{1,\ldots,n\}$ for $n\in \N$ and morphisms from $\m$ to $\n$ being the injections $\m\into \n$. \begin{introdefinition}[{\bf FI-module}] An \emph{FI-module} over a commutative ring $k$ is a functor $V$ from $\FI$ to the category of $k$-modules.
+We denote the $k$-module $V(\n)$ by $V_n$. \end{introdefinition}

 Since $\End_{\FI}(\n)=S_n$, any FI-module $V$ determines a sequence of $S_n$-representations $V_n$ with linear maps between them respecting the group actions.
 One theme of this paper is the conceptual power of encoding this large amount of (potentially complicated) data into a single object $V$.